wilterson-franco/merchant-service/README.md

     - The domain service objects (use case implementations) will throw the exceptions
     - The ApplicationService must catch the exception and categorize them into WARNING, SKIP, or ERROR.
 3. Internationalization of the error messages

+## Useful References
+1. Have a look at the article [Annotation-free Spring](https://foojay.io/today/annotation-free-spring/).
+It provides useful tips for not having Spring annotations in certain layers of the application.